noamba/1_query_dataset/README.md

 Runs on Python 3
 *****

 This is an exercise with a 'dataset search engine'.
+The program attempts to get the best matches for queries against a dataset.
+A further goal was to optimize search time (while dataset loading time was not important).

+Three versions created and analyzed:
+* search_app_base, using a list for all dataset items
+* search_app_improved, using dictionaries and sets to improve search time
+* c_search_app_improved, a cythonised version of the improved code to optimize further with c code The last version is more than 10 times faster than the first (naive) solution.
+For convenience and interest the output of the performance analysis is provided below.

 The program takes two files:
-* a text file with queries (i.e. keywords to search for), one query per line.
+* A text file with queries (i.e. keywords to search for), one query per line.
-* a csv dataset file (70k lines), with one clothing item per line.
+* A csv dataset file (70k lines), with one clothing item per line.
 Each item
   consists of 3 elements [id, item, brand].

-The program attempts to get the best matches for each query against the dataset.

-The idea was that search time should be optimized while the dataset loading time is not important.

-Three versions created and analyzed:
-* search_app_base, using a list for all dataset items
-* search_app_improved, using dictionaries and sets to improve search time
-* c_search_app_improved, a cythonised version of the improved code to optimize further with c code
+Scoring is based on:
+* Number of unigram keyword occurrences in an entry
+* Full match (non-case sensitive)
+* Partial match on word beginning

 Output:
-* Query words (keywords)
+* Query (keywords)
-* Number of matches or partial matches in the dataset
+* Number of matches or partial matches for this query in the dataset
-* Top ten items matched according to their score ordered by descending score
+* Top ten items matched, ordered by descending score

-Performance analysis (see output below):
+Performance analysis includes:
 * Timings
 * Profiles

-Scoring:
-* Number of keyword occurrences in entry
-* Full match (non-case sensitive)
-* Partial match on word beginning

-For convenience and interest here is the output of the performance analysis (efficiency analysis.py):
+See efficiency analysis.py output below:

 ______General descriptive information_______